gcalderone/SortMerge.jl/README.md

 As anticipated, the **SortMerge** package can handle any data type stored in any type of container, as well as customized sorting and matching criteria, by providing customized functions for sorting and matching elements.

+The following sections will provide a few examples.

 ### Custom sorting function

 The custom sorting functions must accept three arguments: